 AIMday™ Imaging 2017

-Innovation Enterprise, in collaboration with the University of Regina, Saskatchewan Polytechnic and the Canadian Light Source, is hosting a second AIMday on Oct 18, 2017 with a focus on Imaging.
-We look forward to welcoming companies, organizations and academic researchers to discuss specific industry challenges in the Imaging research arena.
+In October 2017, Innovation Enterprise, in collaboration with Innovation Saskatchewan, the University of Regina, Saskatchewan Polytechnic and the Canadian Light Source, hosted a very successful second AIMday with a focus on Imaging.
+Companies, organizations and academic researchers discussed global challenges in agriculture, health care, and mining, and how imaging research techniques could help solve them.

 AIMday™ Minerals 2017